 Applicants must study the framework and gather sufficient evidence before applying for EQA.
 Please find the resources and study materials to help with accumulating examples and evidence.
 There is no time restriction, applicants are encouraged to study the information provided within the ERP articles- the Echo quality framework and the patient centred model.
 Please supply your departments QA processes and show how you are using the EQF.

-After registering and paying a small fee , departments can upload evidence of their QA processes and outcomes in each of the four assessment areas.
+After registering and paying the application fee of £250, departments can upload evidence of their QA processes and outcomes in each of the four assessment areas.
 This evidence is then graded and given a red, amber or green rating.
 An amber or green rating means that a quantifiable level of engagement in that aspect of QA has been achieved.